gregstoll/populationcenters/README.md

 # populationcenters
 Find where to put things close to most of the US's population

 Let's say you're an employee at a major theme park company, and you're about to launch a new kind of theme park that everyone in the US is going to want to visit.
-Where can you build it that minimizes the RMS distance for every person in the US?
+Where can you build it that minimizes the root mean squared distance for every person in the US?
 What if you build 2 or 3 copies of the theme park?

-TODO better description
+See the results at TODO

 # How to get the data
 ## County centroids